Cyp9715/IMDB_CNN_binary_classification/README.md

 However [STAR, USER ID, review TITLE] are useful information.

-but I thought someone could be useful use, so they included it.
+so I thought someone could be useful use, so they included it.